wilsonliaows/docs/product-updates.md

   **What's new:** Add custom fields that are returned in the output datatree in the 'Custom fields' textbox.
 This is enabled on both journal entries and journal entry line items.

-- **Box: Support for OAuth scope selection**
+- **Box: Support for OAuth scope selection & new scopes**

   **What's new:** When creating a Box connection, users can now select the OAuth scopes to request for.
 This enables limiting the connection's permissions to only the relevant ones for recipes connected to Box.

-- **Box: New permission scopes**

-  **What's new:** When creating a Box connection, users can request for 2 addtional permission scopes: `Manage enterprise properties` and `Manage retention policies`.
+We also added 2 new scopes: `Manage enterprise properties` and `Manage retention policies`.
 This allows buildings more powerful custom actions!

 - **Box: Upload large file**